graham218/SpellCheck/README.md

 Since both trees use the same suggestion runtime (which is O(N^2 + (N*M)), N being string length and M being the total number of ascii letters), so that does not factor into different runtimes between the two data structures.
 The runtime of Trie is significatnly faster because BST needs to travel down the whole tree rather than a word's length.
 Therefore Trie tree is the data structure for spellchecking.

+# TODO
+- Implement a BETTER SPELL CHECK using Levenshtein distance! \
+- Implement a hashtable to store most used words \
+- Start autocorrecting words in terminal as they go.
+Live Suggestions \
+- Reading the dictionary directly off github